 - AffordableColleges.com ranked UHV 18th on its list of most affordable bachelor's degrees in the nation.

-- Readers of the Katy Times chose UHV as the Best College in Katy both in 2016 and 2017.
+- Readers of the Katy Times chose UHV as the Best College in Katy from 2016 to 2019.

 - Top Education Degrees ranked the UHV School of Education, Health Professions & Human Development's Master of Education in curriculum and instruction 21st in the nation.